-The Company has completed a technical review of the Tunnel claims and has determined no further work is warranted.
-The Company did not renew the Tunnel claims in January 2019.
+The Company completed a technical review of the Tunnel claims and as a result the Company did not renew the Tunnel claims in January 2019.

-Perk-Rocky Property, British Columbia
+Perk-Rocky Project, British Columbia

 On May 10, 2019, the Company entered into an option agreement to acquire a 100% interest in the Perk-Rocky project located 225km west of Williams Lake, British Columbia.
 The Company can earn a 100% interest in the Perk-Rocky Project by making \$690,000 in cash payments and by issuing 2,900,000 common shares of the Company as follows: